leoetlino/resize-dolphin-pack/README.md

 ```

 ## TODO
-* DDS support (not sure if Imagemagick supports them without any issues)
 * better worker usage (it currently splits the jobs evenly, and some workers can finish much earlier)